tosdr/tosback-versions/getrentback/Terms of Service.md

    card, we will invoice you direct for the Fee which will be payable to us Order award;
    within 14 days.
 If this Fee is not paid by the deadline on the invoice, you
-4. Flat Justice will make its best efforts to submit applications and agree we may commence debt collection proceedings;
+4. In the case of agreeing a  settleme nt  for multiple Applicants, an agree we may commence debt collection proceedings;
-   other documents on time but will not be liable for any late submissions 1.5 Agree that we may act as your agent to negotiate and agree any
+   agr eement by half or more Applicants will count as an agreement by all 1.5 Agree that we may act as your agent to negotiate and agree any
-5. Governing Law
-   settlement of your Rent Repayment Order application with the respondent 5.1 This contract is subject to the laws of England and Wales. at any stage in the application process;
+5. Flat Justice will make its best efforts to submit applications and settlement of your Rent Repayment Order application with the respondent other documents on time but will not be liable for any late submissions at any stage in the application process;
+6. Governing Law
-   1.6 Agree to pay back to us any monies properly incurred by us in seeking legal enforcement of these Terms and Conditions;
+   1.6 Agree to pay back to us any monies properly incurred by us in seeking 6.1 This contract is subject to the laws of England and Wales. legal enforcement of these Terms and Conditions;
-   1.7 Will still be liable for our Fee if any reasonable offer of settlement is Declaration rejected by you;
+   1.7 Will still be liable for our Fee if any reasonable offer of settlement is rejected by you;
-   I/We confirm that I/we have read and accept the Terms and Conditions 1.8 Appoint us as your agent to cash or process cheques payable to and by signing the Letter of Authority confirm acceptance of them and you as part of (the Process) and you agree not to take any action wish to enter into a binding contract with Flat Justice to act on my/our to stop or interfere with the Process or make any legal or other claim (a behalf.
-   Conversion Claim) in respect of the Process and to fully indemnify us against all costs and damages arising out of a Conversion Claim;
+   1.8 Appoint us as your agent to cash or process cheques payable to Declaration you as part of (the Process) and you agree not to take any action I/We confirm that I/we have read and accept the Terms and Conditions to stop or interfere with the Process or make any legal or other claim (a and by signing the Letter of Authority confirm acceptance of them and Conversion Claim) in respect of the Process and to fully indemnify us wish to enter into a binding contract with Flat Justice to act on my/our against all costs and damages arising out of a Conversion Claim;
-   Signature/s:
+   behalf.
-6. Flat Justice will:
+7. Flat Justice will:
-   2.1 Rely on the information and documents provided by you to us as being true, accurate and complete;
+   2.1 Rely on the information and documents provided by you to us as being Signature/s: true, accurate and complete;
    2.2 Use our reasonable endeavours to obtain Compensation for the claims which are pursued including pre - payment of application fee and Tribunal